Tiny Emirate of Dubai Suddenly Becomes Big-Bucks Sporting Venue

 Every year, the government spends tens of millions of dollars on sports in a worldwide campaign to promote Dubai, which covers an area slightly larger than Rhode Island, as a popular tourist destination and a great place for low-tax shopping.

-The facilities Dubai offers are more than up to scratch, they’re lavish and new.
-And the government wasted no time in getting them built.
+But Dubai has made sure it has other attractions.
+The facilities are lavish and new.
+And the government wasted no time getting them built.

-To attract world-class thoroughbreds, the multimillion-dollar Dubai Equine Hospital was built in a year, ahead of the World Cup.
-For last month’s tennis tournament, a new $5.5 million stadium was completed in a record six months.
+To attract world-class thoroughbreds, the multimillion-dollar Dubai Equine Hospital was built in a year.
+For last month’s tennis tournament, a new $5.5 million stadium was completed in six months.

-With a population of only 650,000, three-quarters of them migrant workers from the Indian subcontinent or blue- and white-collar workers from around the world, Dubai seems determined to extend its influence beyond its size.
+With a population of only 650,000 people, three-quarters of them migrant workers from abroad, Dubai seems determined to extend its influence beyond its size.